-Martin Luther King Day

-President's Day

-Memorial Day

-3rd Monday in January

-3rd Monday in February

-Last Monday in May
+3rd Monday in January 3rd Monday in February Last Monday in May

-Independence Day July 4th
+June 19th July 4th

-Labor Day 1st Monday in September
+1st Monday in September

-Veteran's Day November 11th
+November 11th

-Thanksgiving Day 4th Thursday in November Day after Thanksgiving 4th Friday in November
+4th Thursday in November 4th Friday in November

-Christmas December 25th
+December 25th

-One Floating Holiday At employee's choice Two Unpaid Holidays At employee's choice
+At employee's choice After 10 years of service At employee's choice

 - B. The following rules apply for holidays other than New Year's Day, Independence Day, and Christmas Day: 1) if a holiday falls on a Sunday, it shall be observed on the following Monday; or 2) if a holiday falls on a Saturday, it shall be observed the preceding Friday.
-New Year's Day, Independence Day, and Christmas Day will be observed on the day on which the holiday actually falls. - C. The floating holiday (of eight hours) shall be taken by an employee at any time during the calendar year, with prior approval of the employee's Department Director.
-The floating holiday shall not accumulate from year to year. - D. Employees who are on leave without pay the day before or the day after a holiday shall not receive compensation for holidays. - E. Regular full-time employees are compensated for eight hours of holiday leave for each full paid holiday observed.
-Regular and probationary part-time employees shall receive pro-rated holiday pay, based upon an employee's full-time equivalent (FTE) status, as established and approved by the Employing Official and the Kitsap County Budget Office. - F. If an employee is required to work on one of the preceding holidays or if the holiday is celebrated on one of the employee's regular scheduled days off, he/she shall receive an additional eight (8) hours of annual leave for each such holiday; provided, nonexempt employees who work on New Year's Day, Independence Day, Thanksgiving Day or Christmas Day, rather than receiving a day off to observe these four holidays with pay, shall, at the option of the employee, be paid the regular hourly rate plus an amount equal to one and one-half the regular hourly rate or receive the regular hourly rate plus one and one-half of compensatory time off, for each hour actually worked on such holidays.
-For all holidays, all hours actually worked in an overtime capacity shall be paid at time and one-half times the employee's regular rate of pay; provided, this represents employees' full compensation owed under the Section and under Article 8, Section C (Overtime) of this Agreement.
+New Year's Day, Independence Day, and Christmas Day will be observed on the day on which the holiday actually falls. - C. The floating holidays are in effect and available for use January 1st of each year and are to be used in eight (8) hours increments (pro-rated for part-time employees).
+The floating holiday following 10 years of service will be available on January 1 after completion of 10 years of service.
+The floating holidays may be used by the employee at any time during the calendar year, with prior approval of

+- the employee's Department Director.
+The floating holidays shall not accumulate from year to year. - D. Employees who are on leave without pay for more than half of their scheduled shift the day before or the day after a holiday shall not receive compensation for holidays. - E. Employees are compensated for eight hours of holiday leave for each full paid holiday observed.
+Employees shall receive pro-rated holiday pay, based upon an employee's established full-time equivalent (FTE) status. - F. If an employee is required to work on one of the holidays or if the holiday is celebrated on one of the employee's regular scheduled days off, they shall receive an eight (8) hours of vacation leave for each such holiday. - a.
+Non-exempt employees who work on New Year's Day, Independence Day, Thanksgiving Day or Christmas Day, regardless of whether they are working their regularly scheduled shift or whether the employee is in an overtime capacity, rather than receiving a day off to observe these four holidays with pay, shall, at the option of the employee, be paid the regular hourly rate plus an amount equal to one and one-half the regular hourly rate or receive the regular hourly rate plus one and one-half of compensatory time off, for each hour actually worked on such holidays.
+There shall be no stacking or pyramiding of the holiday premium rate and overtime rate of pay. - G. Employees may take two (2) unpaid holidays at any time during the calendar year for reasons of faith or conscience or an organized activity conducted under the auspices of a religious denomination organization, or church, with prior approval of the Employing Official, in accordance with RCW 1.16.050(3).
+The unpaid holidays are in effect and available for use on January 1 of each year.
+The unpaid holidays must be taken in full workday increments, may not be supplemented with paid accrued leave time, and shall not accumulate from year-to-year.
+Unpaid holidays taken under this law will not result in adjustments to employee's seniority or continuous service dates. - H. Each calendar year, employees will be eligible to convert two (2) days of sick leave to volunteer days in accordance with the County Personnel Manual policy on Employee Volunteer Activities.